RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ---

 **After publishing on webflow** for the first time, your articles will be in Staged mode.
-You will still need to make adjustments like setting your custom fields, images, a post summary etc. (integrations for that are on the [wishlist in GitHub](https://github.com/RichStone/crosspost-markdown/issues))
+You will still need to make adjustments like setting your custom fields, images, a post summary, etc. (integrations for that are on the [wishlist in GitHub](https://github.com/RichStone/crosspost-markdown/issues))

 When you update your posts, CrossPost will only update your article body and your title (if you changed any of them).
 If you'd like to have more granular control, we'll need to issue some Pull Requests to CrossPost ;)